22Ujjwal/MySpace/README.md

 ## Daily Tracks
-I choose to post a small portions of learning here so that my commits help me maintain my learning tracks.
+🔹 I choose to post a small portions of learning here so that my commits maintains my learning trails.

--Learning is cool and whats even cooler is to build effienct fullstack project.
+🔹  Learning is cool and whats even cooler is to build effienct fullstack project.

-Lol, life is fun.
+**Life is fun.**

+Today-Friday evening I'm reading about [ANNs](https://www.geeksforgeeks.org/artificial-neural-networks-and-its-applications/) and [RNNs](https://www.geeksforgeeks.org/introduction-to-recurrent-neural-network/) would suggest referencing them in future.

 **Happy Coding<>**